AlbertaSat/ex3_zybo_obc_petalinux/README.md

 #### Qemu Emulation

-Simply run the following command to emulate the system using QEMU after you have created the image:
+First ensure your working directory is the petalinux project (use `cd /home/petalinux/project`) then simply run the following command to emulate the system using QEMU after you have created the image:

 ```bash
 # Run QEMU